 The EU East StratCom Task Force is a contemporary government counter-propaganda agency.
 Facebook has made numerous changes to its operations to try to combat disinformation, and is a good example of what platforms can do.
 The Chinese information regime is a marvel of networked information control, and provokes questions about what a democracy should and should not do.

 The result is the paper Institutional Counter-disinformation Strategies in a Networked Democracy (pdf).
 Here’s a video of me presenting this work at the the recent Misinfoworkshop.

-I should say from the start that I make no attempt to define “disinformation.”
+I should say from the start that this work is not about defining “disinformation.”
 Adjudicating which speech is harmful is a profound problem with millennia of history, and what sort of narratives are “false” is one of the major political battles of our time.
-While I do have my own opinions, that’s not what this work is about.
 Instead, my goal here is to describe methods: what kinds of responses are there, and how do they align with the values of an open society?